 A hernia is tissue from inside the abdomen that bulges out through a weak spot in the muscles of the abdominal wall.
 In a paraesophageal hernia, the stomach bulges up through an opening in the diaphragm (hiatus) alongside the esophagus.

-A paraesophageal hernia is not common, but it may occur when the opening in the diaphragm next to the esophagus is abnormally large.
-The stomach and, rarely, other abdominal organs (such as the intestine, spleen, or colon) may also bulge into the chest cavity with a paraesophageal hernia.
+A paraesophageal hernia is not common.
+But it may occur when the opening in the diaphragm next to the esophagus is abnormally large.
+The stomach and, in rare cases, other abdominal organs (such as the intestine, spleen, or colon) may also bulge into the chest cavity with a paraesophageal hernia.

 Paraesophageal hernias tend to get worse over time.
-Surgery is usually necessary to treat the problem, especially if the hernia is causing symptoms.
+Surgery is usually needed to treat the problem, especially if the hernia is causing symptoms.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.